sjohnsonaz/runbeck-code-exercise/README.md

 The project makes use of several open source libraries I've created.
 The service is powered by `sierra`, a simple MVC library.
 The client uses `artistry` and `@artistry/react`, which is a full featured style and Component library.

+> It is assumed that all files will be CSV or TSV, where there are no embedded commas or tabs inside quotation marks.

 ## Running the Project

 ### Prerequisites